woooon79/Gachon-Deep-Learning-Class-Competition/README.md

 # Gachon-Deep-Learning-Class-Competition
 Professor Jungchan Cho's Deep Learning Class (Spring, 2021) classification competition.

-## About this Competition
 We used a subset of Yoga-82 dataset: https://sites.google.com/view/yoga-82/

-The testset consists of 600 images and 6 classes:

-[balancing, inverted, reclining, sitting, standing, and wheel.]
+The testset consists of 600 images and 6 classes: [balancing, inverted, reclining, sitting, standing, and wheel.]

-## Tutorial
+# Tutorial

 To run this tutorial, please make sure the install and import following packages.